 Infrastructure and Projects Authority

-Matthew is the interim Chief Executive of the Infrastructure and project Authority, reporting to both the Cabinet Office and HM Treasury.
 This includes overseeing the National Infrastructure and Construction Pipeline, which contains projections of £600bn of public and private infrastructure investment, and supporting the Government’s Major Projects Portfolio, which contains around 150 of the Government’s most complex and high risk projects.
-The Chief Executive also leads the professionalisation of the Project Delivery community in Government.
-It also includes IPA’s Finance and International teams, including responsibility for Public Private Partnerships (PPPs) and the UK Guarantees Scheme (UKGS).
+The Interim Chief Executive also leads the professionalisation of the Project Delivery and Project Finance communities in Government.

 Deputy Director Infrastructure Skills and Efficiency